+2.6 Wind Speed

-- 2.6 Wind Speed: The Basic Wind Speed is the 3second gust speed at 33 ft (10 m) above the ground in Exposure C and associated with an annual probability of 0.02 of being equaled or exceeded (50 year mean recurrence interval).
-The Basic Wind Speed value to be used in the design calculations shall be taken from the ANSI/ASCE 7-98, document or the local authority having jurisdiction when local values exceed ASCE 7-98.
-The intensifying effects of valleys on wind speed as well as unique topographic features such as hills or escarpments, shall be accounted for in the design (See Commentary 2.6 and Figure 6.
-Minimum Design Loads for Buildings and - 1 The wind speed map shown as Attachment II is an element of the ANSI/ASCE 7-98 document, "Minimum Design Loads for Buildings and Other Structures", an American National Standards Institute Standard, copyrighted in 1998 by the American Society of Civil Engineers.
-Copies of this standard may be purchased from the American Society of Civil Engineers at 1801 Alexander Bell Drive, Reston, VA 20191
+The Basic Wind Speed is the 3-second gust speed at 33 ft (10 m) above the ground in Exposure C and associated with an annual probability of 0.02 of being equaled or exceeded (50 year mean recurrence interval).
+The Basic Wind Speed value to be used in the design calculations shall be taken from the ANSI/ASCE 71 document or the local authority having jurisdiction when local values exceed ASCE 7.
+The intensifying effects of valleys on wind speed as well as unique topographic features such as hills or escarpments, shall be accounted for in the design (See Commentary 2.6 and Attachment II, Figure 6 from the "Minimum Design Loads for Buildings and Other Structures).
+A local authority having jurisdiction shall be contacted for verification of the wind data and shall, if necessary, adjust the values given in Attachment II to account for higher local wind speeds.